amankalra4/Restaurants-App/README.md

-## Overview About the Project
+# Overview About the Project

+This project is made with the help of APIs provided by Zomato.

-This project focuses on the idea of displaying various cuisines from a particular location.
-And from the cusinies avialble, user can view restaurants.
-The data displayed on the screen is retrieved with the help of Zomato's API.
+This web application focuses on the idea of displaying various cuisines from a particular location.
+And from the cusinies available, user can view restaurants.
+User can click on the restaurant name to view more details on Zomato's website or if opened in mobile, the user can view restaurant details in Zomato's application.

-This appications is made responsive with the help of CSS media queries.
+This web application is made responsive with the help of CSS media queries.

-This project involves most of the core JS and RecatJS concepts like:
+The project involves core JS and ReactJS concepts like:
     - State & Props Management
     - Axios (for fetching data)
     - Use of Lifecycle Methods in React